AniketShinde02/Capsera/docs/admin-guides/ADMIN_SETUP.md

 ```

 ### **✅ RESULT:**
 - **Main page**: ✅ Has header and footer with navigation
 - **Admin pages**: ✅ No global header/footer (clean admin interface)
 - **No more missing navigation** on the main page
+- **Proper separation** between public and admin interfaces

+The main page now displays correctly with the full header and footer, while admin pages maintain their clean, focused interface without the global navigation elements! 🚀### **✅ RESULT:**
+- **Main page**: ✅ Has header and footer with navigation
+- **Admin pages**: ✅ No global header/footer (clean admin interface)
+- **No more missing navigation** on the main page